Best sellers

 Lady's Mantle - Alchemilla vulgaris

-Lady's mantle (Alchemilla vulgaris) is a genus of about a thousand species of perennial herbaceous and shrubby plants belonging to the rose family (Rosaceae).
-It is mainly found in Europe and Asia, with some species in the mountainous areas of Africa, North and South America.
-Lady's mantles thrive in disturbed and usually damp places, such as forest edges, wet grasslands and roadsides.
+Lady's mantle (Alchemilla vulgaris) belongs to a genus of approximately one thousand species of perennial herbaceous and shrubby plants within the rose family (Rosaceae).
+The plant is primarily found in Europe and Asia, with some species in mountainous regions of Africa and North and South America.
+It prefers to grow in damp and disturbed places, such as forest edges, wet grasslands, and roadsides.

 €2.50